j4321/PyTkEditor/pytkeditorlib/doc/DOC.rst

         + File browser with filter on file extensions
         + Code structure (classes, functions, TODOs, cells, comments ``# ---``)

-    - Autocompletion on tab in editor and console
+    - Autocompletion on Tab key :kbd:`⇥` in editor and console

     - Syntax highlighting (all pygments styles are supported) in editor, console and history